manuelgug/FapR/README.md

 ### Flagging
 Phased haplotypes are flagged based on:

 1. **Frequency in the sequencing run** (assuming it is from a given population): allows to catch haplotypes that are frequent in the run, but have a low abundance in particular samples.
-This flag takes precedent over the following.
+This flag takes precedence over the following.
 2. **Limit of detection of each amplicon** (experimentally tested): allows to catch haplotypes that are rare in the run, but moderate to highly abundant in particular samples.
 This also allows to build partial haplotypes.